minalurooj/tableauDashboard/README.md

 **Size: 20,000 synthetic employee records**
 **Time Range: 2015–2024**

-## Note: This is entirely fake data used only for learning and portfolio display purposes.
+## Note: This is entirely fake data used only for learning and portfolio purpose.

 ## Features included:
 Employee ID